avocado smoothie

 Easy 7-Day AIP Meal Plan

-Just because an AIP diet is super restrictive doesn't mean you can't eat well.
+Just because an AIP diet is super restrictive doesn't mean you can't eat savory dishes and delicious desserts.
 We've made an easy 7-day autoimmune diet plan for you that's specifically based on the elimination phase.

 Day 1